turingschool/front-end-curriculum/lessons/module-2/linked_list_exploration.md

 8. `Push` the value 37
 9. What is the `index` of the value 63?
 10 `Replace` the value of the node with index 4 with the value 28
-11. Des your list `include` the value 61?
+11. Does your list `include` the value 61?
 How about 21?
 12. `Delete` the node with index 0 from the list
 13. What is the value of your `head` (aka the first node in the list)
 14. `Push` the value 59 then run a `count` to find how many nodes are in the list
 15. What is the `index` of the value 63?

-[TODO: Walk through this to get the answers / check feasibility]

 Compare your resulting Linked List model to the person next to you.
 If there are any discrepancies, walk through it again together.